filterpaper/qmk_userspace/word/readme.md

 # Word Processing Features

 ## Caps Word
-It is a lean code library that disables caps lock automatically after a non-word key is detected, hence caps word.
+It is a lean code library that disables caps lock automatically after a word boundary key, hence caps word.
 It is a simple variants of the idea conceived by the `#ergonomics` enthusiasts of splitkb.com discord.

 ## Autocorrections
 Code is adapted from Pascal Getreuer's [Autocorrection](https://getreuer.info/posts/keyboards/autocorrection) source with the following additions: